penn-qel/lumopt-mbso/README.md

 ## Introduction

-This repository contains an expansion to the [Lumopt](https://lumopt.readthedocs.io/en/latest/) repository for adjoint optimizations using Lumerical.
+This repository contains an expansion to the Lumopt repository ([Docs](https://lumopt.readthedocs.io/en/latest/)|[Github](https://github.com/chriskeraly/lumopt)|[Lumerical](https://www.lumerical.com/solutions/inverse-design/)) for adjoint optimizations using Lumerical.
 The main new features of this repository are free-space figures of merit and parameterizations for many-body shape optimizations on arrays of simple objects.

 This repository is released under a MIT license.
 If you use this repository in published work, please cite: [publication pending].
 As much of this work is based on Lumopt, consider citing [their work](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-21-18-21693) as well.